Font Psychology: How to Pick the Right Typeface for Your Brand

-Defining your brand’s image is a crucial step in the branding process as it sets the tone for how you will communicate your message with your audience.
+Defining your brand’s image is a crucial step in branding as it sets the tone for how you will communicate your message to your audience.

 That said, the font you choose should reflect your brand’s identity and how you would like it to be perceived by your audience.

-An excellent way to help you see your brand through your target audience’s psyche is to make a customer persona.
+Making a customer persona is an excellent way to help you see your brand through your target audience’s psyche.

 A customer persona is a semi-fictional representative of your target market with distinct traits and attitudes.

-When creating one, think of their demographics, characteristics, goals, challenges, and methods of helping them.
+When creating one, consider their demographics, characteristics, goals, challenges, and methods of helping them.

-Think about what you would like your customer persona to feel from just looking at your logo or your product’s packaging or your advertisements, and think of the best font to go along with it.
+Think about what you would like your customer persona to feel from just looking at your logo, your product’s packaging, or your advertisements, and think of the best font to go along with it.

 2. Reflect on the tone of your message

-Apart from branding, it would be best to consider what feelings and emotions you would like to convey in your messaging.
+Besides branding, it would be best to consider what feelings and emotions you want to convey in your messaging.

 A sombre message requires a sombre font to go with it.
-Having anything else can make the design look tacky and distasteful and make the message miss its mark.
+Anything else can make the design look tacky and distasteful and make the message miss its mark.

-Imagine a hot sauce company that typically uses a zany and ornate font to convey happiness and adventurousness.
-Now imagine that same company using that same font to issue a public apology.
+Imagine a hot sauce company typically using a zany and ornate font to convey happiness and adventurousness.
+Now imagine that same company using that font to issue a public apology.
 Yikes.

 3. Readability is crucial

-While it is good to have a memorable logo or headline, one non-negotiable in font psychology is to make it legible and readable.
+While having a memorable logo or headline is good, one non-negotiable in font psychology is to make it legible and readable.

 Legibility is essential for the parts of a product label for your customers to see your product even at a glance and, ultimately, pick it among the numerous other brands on the grocery shelf.